Table of Contents

 - Don’t use more than two font families; this will help you maintain better readability through uniform typography.

-- If you want to increase contrast between each letter shape, set bigger letter spacing.
+- If you want to increase the contrast between each letter shape, set bigger letter spacing.

 Download a Free Starter Theme for Getwid